PurpleTurtleCreative/grouped-content/readme.txt

 == Description ==

-= **Version 1.1.0 includes new Content Generator feature for you to quickly build out your site's structure!** Learn more in the Content Generator section below. =

 Parent pages and hierarchical content strategies are often overlooked when building a WordPress site because it’s too illusive.
 When setting a parent page, what does it really mean in terms of your site’s overall structure?

 Maintaining content organization documentation becomes exhausting and can lose its accuracy as changes are made to your site’s pages.
 Not to mention the ever-growing list of unorganized Pages!